If you are in immediate danger, call 911 or the GW Police Department.

 Please share whatever information you are comfortable sharing.
 Even if you do not know all of the relevant details, you are welcome and encouraged to report.

 All information submitted will be reviewed by the Title IX office.
-The university will attempt an investigation of the incident, beginning by reaching out to the complainant (person affected by sexual assault or relationship abuse) to offer assistance and options.
+The university will attempt to address the situation, beginning by reaching out to the complainant (person affected by sexual assault or relationship abuse) to offer assistance and options.

-Keep in mind that if not enough relevant facts are provided or the complainant does not participate in the follow up, there may be limited actions available to address the incident.
+Keep in mind that if not enough relevant facts are provided or the complainant does not participate in the follow up, the university may be limited in its ability to address the incident.